If you are a former or current female employee of BHP and believe you may have a claim click 'Register' now and follow the prompts.

 Overview

-On [INSERT DATE] a class action proceeding was commenced in the Federal Court of Australia against BHP Group, its related subsidiaries and their contractors and alleges that they are vicariously liable for failing to protect their former and current female employees from experiencing sex discrimination, sexual assault and/or sexual harassment during the course of their employment between 25 November 2003 to [INSERT DATE].
+On 11 December 2024 a class action proceeding was commenced in the Federal Court of Australia against BHP Group, its related subsidiaries and their contractors and alleges that they are vicariously liable for failing to protect their former and current female employees from experiencing sex discrimination, sexual assault and/or sexual harassment during the course of their employment from 25 November 2003.

 Our class action will address these long-standing issues and seek compensation owed to thousands of Australian women.